raigoh/transport-interface/README.md

 ```

 4. Open your web browser and navigate to http://localhost:8080 or make a ctrl + click on terminal to http://localhost:8080.

+## Using the Compare Feature:

+1. Accessing Compare Feature:

+- Navigate to the main page.
+- Clicking on the name and year box highlights it in green, indicating it's selected for comparison.

+2. Select Car Models:

+- To compare models, click on the name and year box of each car model you wish to include in the comparison.

+3. Initiate Comparison:

+- After selecting the desired car models, proceed to the bottom of the page.
+- Click the "Compare" button to initiate the comparison process.

 ## API Endpoints